rahamath18/Go-Examples/README.md

-# Go Programming Language - Examples - Simple HTTP Server & HTTP Client
+# Go Programming Language - Examples

 The Go programming language is an open-source project to make programmers more productive.